 PROFESSION AS LIFE

 After these decades following my 1975 medical school graduation, the wonder of what I get to do every day is as remarkable as when I saw my first case.
 I am still fired up when the call comes at 3AM because I am needed for a critical decision in a breaking situation.
-And the nuances of a meticulous medical history( the patient’s story) and an exacting physical examination, still is the defining skill that solves most difficult cases rather than diagnostic laboratory and imaging tests.
+And teasing out the nuances of a meticulous medical history( the patient’s story) and from an exacting physical examination still are the defining skills that solve most difficult cases rather than diagnostic laboratory and imaging tests.
 At Temple University School of Medicine, in our first course in “Physical Diagnosis”, where we were taught all the detailed specific questions and the strategy of goal-directed patient interviewing, it was emphasized over and over that a careful history done by an highly skilled physician’s mind would yield the likely diagnosis over 95% of the time.
-That has stood the test of time over these 45 years.
+That has stood the test of time over these near 45 years.
 It is as true today.
+And, it always will be, tomorrow.

 Ed Rensimer, MD